Atticus64/BibleApi/README.md

 # Bible API

 > [!NOTE]
-> This api is still in developmen, if you found an bug or want to request for documentation. create a issue in this repository
+> This api is still in development, if you found an bug or want to request for documentation. create a issue in this repository

 ## Endpoints